SonofLastPanda/phylotree_project/README.md

     >t-test is applied.

 ## 2)Find all leaves' pair distances between two subtrees.For this data apply t-test for all distance points.
     In find_dist.py, first pair-wise distances of leaves of two subtrees of common ancestor of user-given two leafes are found, then t-test is applied to two resulting arrays that contains pair-wise distances of subtrees.
+In order to see whether the code works, the algorithm is applied to two different trees.